 - 1. Place the faceplate panels with the finished side down on a flat, soft, non-abrasive surface. - 2.
-Assemble the faceplate trim, attaching the mitered corners with the corner brackets. (see Figure 2.9a) - 3.
-Line up the holes of the side and top panels and secure with the screws and nuts. (see Figure 2.2.9b) - 4.
+Assemble the faceplate trim, attaching the mitered corners with the corner brackets. (see Figure 2.9c) - 3.
+Line up the holes of the side and top panels and secure with the six (6) screws, washers and nuts. (see Figure 2.9d) - 4.
 Slide the assembled trim over the edges of the faceplate. - 5.
-Secure trim to faceplate using "U" shaped clips. (see Figure 2.9c)
+Secure trim to faceplate using eight "U" shaped brackets. (see Figure 2.9d) - 6.
+Locate air control plate Fig 2.9a (shipped inside firebox).
+Slide air control into tracks on firebox bottom as indicated in Fig 2.9b.